-In circumstances where an employer is recalling employees back to work for a period that is significantly less than full-time, it is possible that some such employees who earn a low income will still be eligible for the CERB, or Employment Insurance (EI).
+In circumstances where an employer is recalling employees back to work for a period which is significantly less than full-time, it is possible that some such employees who earn a low income will still be eligible for the Canadian Emergency Response Benefit (CERB), or Employment Insurance (EI).
 In those cases, we recommended that employers advise employees in their recall notice that if they are in receipt of a government benefit, they will need to report to the government any income they are earning upon return from temporary layoff, so they are not receiving government benefits in excess of their entitlements.